spatie/laravel-medialibrary/README.md

 }
 ```

-Manually copy the package config file to `app\config\laravel-medialibrary.php` (you may need to
+Manually copy the package config file to `app\config\laravel-media-library.php` (you may need to
 create the config directory if it does not already exist).

 Copy the [Laravel filesystem config file](https://github.com/laravel/laravel/blob/v6.4.0/config/filesystems.php) into `app\config\filesystem.php`.
 You should add a disk configuration to the filesystem config matching the `default_filesystem` specified in the laravel-medialibrary config file.